rocdev-foundation/rocdev/docs/CONTRIBUTING.md

 Once everything is up, you can visit [`localhost:8000`](http://localhost:8000) from your browser.
 You can also directly hit Phoenix at [`localhost:4000`](http://localhost:4000).

+## Contributing to Documentation

+Contributing to our documentation is a great way to get started, and helps out everyone who works on this project.
+Here are some simple guidelines when committing to documentation (SO META!):

+- Each sentence should be put on its own line for readability
+- Titleize headers: capitalize all words except for articles and prepositions, or where it is stylistically appropriate (e.g. "macOS")
+- [Use links where appropriate](https://help.ghost.org/hc/en-us/articles/224410728-Markdown-Guide#text-styling) to help people learn more about esoteric concepts

 ## Branching

 Before making any changes, please make a branch.